Gottschee: Second World War

 The eviction was organized as a series of 25 resettlement groups (German: Stürme), numbered Go 1 through Go 25 and named after major settlements:

 Although from the time of their arrival to the end of the war, Gottschee farmers were harassed and killed by Josip Broz Tito's Partisans, 56 of the Gottschee ethnic Germans, who did not want to leave their homes, decided instead to join Slovene Partisans and fight against Italians in Province of Ljubljana, together with their Slovene neighbours.

 The attempt to resettle the Gottscheers was a costly failure for the Nazi regime, since extra manpower was required to protect the farmers from the partisans.
 The deported Slovenes were taken to several camps in Saxony, where they were forced to work on German farms or in factories run by German industries from 1941 to 1945.
 The forced labourers were not always kept in formal Nazi concentration camps, but often just vacant buildings where they slept until the next day's labour took them outside these quarters.
 Toward the end of the war, these camps were liberated by American and Red Army troops, and repatriated refugees later returned to Yugoslavia.

 The fate of the resettled Gottschee was not much better, and in some cases much worse.
 At the end of the war the Nazi regime in the region evaporated as soldiers and administrators fled.

 Postwar Yugoslavia

-After the war, the Gottschee area was partially resettled by Slovenians from various places, creating a mixed dialect area.
-Only a few hundred Gottscheers remained.
+After the war, Josef Broz Tito took control of Yugoslavia, and the Gottschee Germans were not welcome to return to their homes, many of which had been destroyed.
+They were relocated to displaced person camps in Austria, often in poor conditions.
+This resulted in many of the Gottschee Germans leaving for North America, and communities of Gottschee Germans exist in Queens, New York; Cleveland, Ohio; and Toronto, Canada.